Abhizz-b/fake_news_detector/README.md

 ## Troubleshooting

 **Model not responding / empty results** — the app may have hit free-tier API limits; try again in a bit.
-**Search not working** check your internet connection; DuckDuckGo occasionally rate-limits repeated requests.
+**Search not working** check your internet connection; DuckDuckGo occasionally rate limits repeated requests.

 For anything else, open an [issue](https://github.com/Abhizz-b/fake_news_detector/issues).